diacode/diacode-website/source/blog/2016-10-02-we-are-taking-a-break.html.markdown

 Diacode was founded by [José M. Gilgado](http://josemdev.com/) and myself in the summer of 2010.
-During these 6 years Diacode has gone through different stages, evolving from two friends working on my flat in 2010 to a remote team of 5 developers working for clients all over the world.
+During these 6 years Diacode has gone through different stages, evolving from two friends working on my flat in 2010 to a remote team of five developers working for clients all over the world.

 The latest stage of Diacode begun 3 years ago when [Victor Viruete](https://twitter.com/hopsor) came back to the company as partner and CTO.
-The goal we had back then was to offer premium Ruby on Rails consultancy for clients internationally while working remotely and keeping the best work-life balance possible.
+The goal we had back then was to offer premium Ruby on Rails consultancy services for international clients while working remotely and keeping the best work-life balance possible.

 We took [a flight to San Francisco](https://blog.diacode.com/diacode-en-silicon-valley-parte-1)